 Think about the statements you heard, before making decisions about a conflict situation.

 What are the things coming into your consciousness concerning the incident with your spouse, or family member?
 Are those ideas true?
 Take a moment to listen.
 You may need to write some things down for clarity and further explanations.
-From these inner searches, you may need to make some adjustments with your communication style or your perception of things or individuals.
+From these inner searches, you may need to make some adjustments with your communication style or your perception of past events or individuals.

 Always look at yourself first before trying to fix another person.
 This is a form of taking care of the “I” situation rather than the “you” discrepancies.
 You may find that the statement was not so damaging after all.
 It might be more helpful than you first thought.
 Listen, listen, listen!